Click to skip ahead:

 - Slow, fast, or irregular heartbeat

-Visit your vet immediately if your cat has eaten a plant and exhibits any of these symptoms.
-Be sure to bring the plant with you if you’re not sure what it is so your vet will know what to treat your cat for.
+If your cat has eaten a plant that you know is toxic or you are unsure about their safety for cats, or they exhibit any of these or other clinical signs, visit your vet immediately.
+Be sure to bring the plant with you if you’re unsure what it is so your vet knows what to treat your cat for.

 Conclusion – Cats & Rose Petals

-While eating a few rose petals shouldn’t harm your cat, it’s probably best that you keep them away from her to prevent stomach upset.
-If she has already nibbled at a rose, she’ll probably be fine but keep an eye on her for the next several hours and speak to your vet if you’ve witnessed any signs of discomfort.
+While nibbling on a few rose petals shouldn’t harm your cat significantly, it’s probably best to keep them away to prevent stomach issues.
+If they have already nibbled at a rose, they’ll probably be fine, but keep an eye on them for the next several hours and speak to your vet if you’ve witnessed any signs of discomfort or a stomach upset.

 See also: